Annemarie Bolduc

 THE LAST WALK

 These photographs were also taken on our last wander through the Sugar Pine Walk.
-During a power outage in Tumbarumba, on a cold and cloudy Sunday afternoon, we went for a drive and stopped in the forest.
-I took the opportunity to test a new camera lens in the hope to come back when the light would suit better to make the dream shot.
-This was on September 2019 and sadly I never had the chance to go back.
-Every present moment of life counts.
+During a power outage in Tumbarumba on a cold and cloudy Sunday afternoon, we went for a drive and stopped in the forest.
+I took the opportunity to test a new camera lens in the hope of coming back when the light would suit better to make the dream shot.
+This was in September 2019, and sadly I never had the chance to return.
+Every present moment counts.

 ARBORETUM SURVIVORS

-When family and friends came to visit us (this feels already like ages ago now since Covid) it was always a pleasure to take them to the peaceful Sugar Pine forest walk near us.
-Sadly, this won’t be possible in the future ... but visiting the Pilot Hill Arboretum, that survived the fires, is.
-It is located close by in the Bago State Forest and has a great variety of tree species from all over the world planted also for trial 100 years ago, and that includes some Sugar Pines!
+When family and friends came to visit us, it was always a pleasure to take them to the peaceful Sugar Pine forest walk near us.
+Sadly, this won’t be possible in the future... but visiting the Pilot Hill Arboretum, which survived the fires, is.
+It is located close by in the Bago State Forest and has a great variety of tree species from all over the world planted also for trial 100 years ago, including some Sugar Pines!

-I have not photographed or seen the dead forest of the Sugar Pine Walk after the fires, the black trees were unsafe and too sad… There was no point to go back and the trees are now removed.
+I have not photographed or seen the dead forest of the Sugar Pine Walk after the fires, the black trees were unsafe and too sad… There was no point in going back and the trees are now removed.
 Unlike the Australian eucalyptus species, conifers are not regenerative after burning.
-The wood can be salvaged for timber processing and already some local artisans and woodworkers have made some great pieces with it.
-The forestry staff are developing a new visitor site as they kept seeds to propagate new trees and a sculpture trail is in progress to be installed.
-I have shared this collection of memories as my tribute to the lost Sugar Pines and my participation as a creative to the Arbour Festival in 2021.
+The wood was salvaged for timber processing and some local artisans and woodworkers have made some great pieces with it.
+The forestry staff are developing a new visitor site as they kept seeds and propagated new trees.
+Life goes on!